cyberrangecz/terraform-crczp-image-testing-topology/README.md

 # terraform-kypo-image-testing-topology

-Terraform module which extends [sandbox-ci module](https://gitlab.ics.muni.cz/muni-kypo-images/terraform-kypo-sandbox-ci) to be used for testing KYPO CRP images.
+Terraform module which extends [sandbox module](https://github.com/cyberrangecz/terraform-crczp-sandbox) to be used for testing CRCZP images.

 <!-- BEGIN_TF_DOCS -->